Graduate School of Medical Sciences

 Program Requirements

-The application requires a personal statement describing the student's background and specific interest in the Immunology & Microbial Pathogenesis program.
+The application requires a personal statement describing the student's background and their specific interest in the Immunology & Microbial Pathogenesis program.
 Applicants are not required to take the General Graduate Record Examination.
 Applicants whose native language is not English are required to take the TOEFL examination.

 Each IMP student, with the help of the mentor, must participate regularly in journal clubs throughout the graduate training.
 He/she may choose elective courses among all courses offered by the other programs of the Graduate School.

 Ph.D.
-Research and Degree
+Research and Thesis

 During this time the student continues to participate in the other educational programs offered by the graduate program but works full time in the laboratory.